Pay just $7.50 for postage

 Well, I can’t disagree.
 Isn’t that the way it should be?

-So, for all of you gluten-free’ers who fear you will never again enjoy a biscuit inside a biscuit, I give you my gluten free Southern Biscuit Recipe!
+So, for all of you gluten free folks who fear you will never again enjoy a biscuit inside a biscuit, I give you my gluten free Buttermilk Biscuit Recipe!
 It, along with 149 other delicious gluten-free recipes, can also be found in my third book, Free for All Cooking.

 You can also watch my step-by-step video on how to make these easy and delicious southern staples (note: the video uses my old flour blend from my old company — don’t get confused!
-Remember, you’re watching for technique. ?).
+Remember, you’re watching for technique; my gfJules Flour works even better!).

 Note: reader Liz B. shared these ingredient substitutions that also worked great, if you don’t have the ones listed above: